 Organogenesis (ORGO) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the regenerative medicine company had lost 23.39% in the past month.
-In that same time, the Medical sector gained 1.8%, while the S&P 500 gained 5.66%.
+Heading into today, shares of the regenerative medicine company had lost 12.8% over the past month, lagging the Medical sector's gain of 6.03% and the S&P 500's gain of 7.03% in that time.

-Wall Street will be looking for positivity from ORGO as it approaches its next earnings report date.
-This is expected to be November 9, 2021.
-The company is expected to report EPS of $0.06, down 68.42% from the prior-year quarter.
+Investors will be hoping for strength from ORGO as it approaches its next earnings release, which is expected to be November 9, 2021.
+In that report, analysts expect ORGO to post earnings of $0.06 per share.
+This would mark a year-over-year decline of 68.42%.
 Our most recent consensus estimate is calling for quarterly revenue of $112.1 million, up 11.21% from the year-ago period.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $0.39 per share and revenue of $462.25 million, which would represent changes of +143.75% and +36.64%, respectively, from the prior year.

-Investors might also notice recent changes to analyst estimates for ORGO.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+It is also important to note the recent changes to analyst estimates for ORGO.
+These revisions help to show the ever-changing nature of near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-ORGO is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+ORGO currently has a Zacks Rank of #3 (Hold).

-Investors should also note ORGO's current valuation metrics, including its Forward P/E ratio of 28.34.
-Its industry sports an average Forward P/E of 16.01, so we one might conclude that ORGO is trading at a premium comparatively.
+Valuation is also important, so investors should note that ORGO has a Forward P/E ratio of 29.56 right now.
+Its industry sports an average Forward P/E of 16.61, so we one might conclude that ORGO is trading at a premium comparatively.

 The Medical - Drugs industry is part of the Medical sector.
-This industry currently has a Zacks Industry Rank of 170, which puts it in the bottom 34% of all 250+ industries.
+This group has a Zacks Industry Rank of 150, putting it in the bottom 41% of all 250+ industries.

 Click to get this free report